About Medication Reviews and Appointments for Medication.

 If you update your registered telephone number you will need to wait 24 hours before using the service.

-Buy common medicines without a prescription
+Help the NHS - Buy common medicines from a pharmacy without a prescription

-The local CCG has decided that we can no longer prescribe some common medicines which you buy at your local pharmacy /shop / supermarket without a prescription.
+We can no longer prescribe some common medicines which you buy at your local pharmacy /shop / supermarket without a prescription.
 This is quicker for you and frees up NHS resources for people with serious health problems.
 Some of these medicines cost just a few pence.

 Examples of what can be purchased without a prescription are: